AY2223S2-CS2103T-T09-2/WhereGotTimeUserGuide/docs/UserGuide.md

 **Q**: Am I allowed to edit the json file directly?<br>
 **A**: No. Directly editing the saved json file may cause the app to malfunction.

+**Q**: If Where Got Time crashes, is my data saved?
+**A**: Yes, Where Got Time will automatically save your data to files after each command.
+Therefore, data will be saved no matter how you exit the program, even if it crashes!

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary